Architectural shingles worn out

 Roofing

-The answer to 'architectural shingles worn out' is that architectural shingles typically last 20-30 years, but can wear out prematurely due to factors like severe weather, poor installation, or lack of maintenance.
+The answer to 'architectural shingles worn out' is that architectural shingles typically last 20-30 years, but can wear out prematurely due to factors like weather exposure, poor installation, or lack of maintenance.
 Common signs of worn-out architectural shingles include curling, cracking, missing granules, and leaks.
-To address this issue, you may need to replace the entire roof, which is a job best left to a professional roofing contractor.
+To address this, you'll likely need to replace the entire roof, which is best done by a professional roofer.

 Frequently Asked Questions